Hendryboyz/aws/database/RDS/README.md

 ### Reference
 * [Multi-AZ Deployments](https://aws.amazon.com/rds/details/multi-az/)

+## RDS encryption
+* Allow to apply encryption to DB instance and snapshots at rest
+* Don't need to modify application code to use encryption
+* Use **Key Management Service** to encrypt and decrypt the Amazon RDS resources, allow to use
+  * Customer managed customer master key
+  * AWS managed customer master key
+* Encrypt the uncrypted RDS instance snapshot
+* Can't have a unencrypted read replica from encrypted RDS vice versa

 ## Note
 * Read replica, or a database standby, needs to be in the same encrypted or unencrypted state as the primary database